javiercancela/connect-4/doc/ai/class-diagram.md

 # Class Diagram

-This diagram captures the core classes and their relationships.
+This diagram captures the core classes and relationships in the current codebase.

 ```mermaid
 classDiagram